goyalarchit/elm-dagre/README.md

 # elm-dagre

 Sugiyama Style graph drawing in pure elm.
-It is an elm implementation of famous js library [dagrejs](https://github.com/dagrejs/dagre).
+It is an elm implementation of popular js library [dagrejs](https://github.com/dagrejs/dagre).

 The package exposes two modules